afjlnfnoeai/PatternAnalysis-2025/recognition/YOLOv8_LesionDetection_47609994/README.md

 ![alt text](pics_for_readme/BoxP_curve.png)

 In the precision-confidence curve above, the model's precision increases as confidence increases.
-This means that the YOLOv8 model performs well at avoiding false positives.
+The model's precision values remain extremely high (close or equal to 1.0) at all different thresholds.
+This means that the YOLOv8 model performs exceptionally well at avoiding false positives.

 ![alt text](pics_for_readme/BoxR_curve.png)